Dahlia Planting Instructions

 Dahlias perform at their best if the soil has had at least 5 to 10 cm of quality compost/well-rotted manure, some blood and bone and a dusting of fertiliser worked into it, prior to planting.Your Dahlias will also need staking to stop them falling over from the weight of their flowers and in strong wind.
 If you have a few plants, place tall, sturdy stakes next to the tubers at planting time so you can tie stems to them as they grow.
 For large scale borders or flower farmers, the corral method works well, which uses a metal T-post placed roughly every 2.5 m along the outside edges of the beds and then stringing a double layer of bailing twine from post to post around the bed to support the plants.

-Once you receive your tubers, place them into shallow trays of potting mix and store in a cool, dry place indoors or under cover until all danger of frosts has passed and they start to sprout.
+Once you receive your tubers, store in a cool, dry place indoors or under cover until all danger of frosts has passed and they start to sprout.
 Remember to label carefully.
-Some tubers, if they have dried out over winter or during their travel will need fully potting or planting immediately to ensure they grow.
+Some imported tubers, if they have dried out during their travel will need fully potting or planting immediately to ensure they grow.
 Our NZ field grown tubers should not be planted in any medium until they start to sprout, please store in dry sawdust until they have a good sprout showing.
 Planting before this will cause risk of rot.

 When it’s time to plant, dig holes or trenches around 10-15cm deep and the tubers get placed on their sides, with the growing eye/shoot facing upwards.
 Allow a space of 30-40cm between tubers, then cover with soil.
 Do not commence watering until the first green shoots come up.

 Ensure your Dahlias get watered consistently through the growing season.
 Soaker hoses are perfect or if not available water by hose at soil level, avoiding the foliage.
 After your plants reach around 30 cm tall it's time to pinch them, which means snip 7 to 10 cm off of the growing centre to encourage low basal branching, which increases the flower production and the overall stem length.